Knowth and the passage-tombs of Ireland

 George Eogan tells

-of Dublin, where his excavations over some twenty-five years have revealed a
+where his excavations over some twenty-five years have revealed a

-five-thousand-year-old burial complex and a treasure-house of megalithic art.
+five thousand year old burial complex and a treasure house of megalithic art.

 more than a quarter of the engraved art from the whole of Neolithic Europe.